Agent’s Commission and the Purchase Price

 Commission becomes payable at the event specified in the Offer to Purchase, typically the registration of transfer at the Deeds Office.
 Payment before that point is not standard practice.
 A commission clause that makes commission payable when an offer is accepted, rather than when transfer registers, creates risk for the seller: if the sale falls through because a suspensive condition is not met, you could still owe commission even though the buyer never received the property.

 Review the commission trigger carefully before you sign.
 In the Golden Homes OTP, commission is payable on registration, which means the agency shares the risk of the sale not proceeding.
-That alignment of interest matters when you are choosing who to list with.
+That alignment of interest counts when you are choosing who to list with.

 VAT on agent's commission